Taiping, Perak

 Taiping (/ms/) is a city located in Larut, Matang and Selama District, in the state of Perak, Malaysia.
 It is located approximately 48 km northwest of Ipoh, the capital of Perak, and 78 km southeast of George Town, Penang.
 With a population of 245,182 (in 2013), it is the second largest city in Perak after Ipoh, the state capital.

 Taiping took over Kuala Kangsar's role as the state capital from 1876 to 1937, but was then replaced by Ipoh.
 Its growth slowed after that, but in recent years the town has been developing rapidly again.
 Perak State Museum is located in the town.

 Taiping also receives some limelight for being the wettest town in Peninsular Malaysia.
 Its average annual rainfall of about 2757mm of precipitation has led to fertile flora and rain trees in the Taiping Lake Gardens.

 Taiping was ranked in the Top 3 Sustainable Cities in the world.

 History

-The area developed quickly in the 19th century when tin was discovered.
+The area developed quickly in the 19th century when tin was discovered by Long Jaafar.
 The mines attracted large numbers of settlers, particularly Chinese.
 Feuds began between the different groups of Chinese immigrants and became so bitter that in the early 1870s, the British intervened and assumed control of the town.
 Taiping was the capital for the districts of Larut, Matang and Selama in Perak.
 Before 1937, Taiping was the capital of the state of Perak and the centre of a long and drawn out war resulting in a change of rulership for the state.
 Taiping used to be known as Klian Pauh – Klian meaning mine while Pauh is a type of small mango.